-- 4.7.1 Regular internal and external communications are underway across social media and website. - 4.7.2 Exciting exerts from the time lapse camera will also be used for future postings as well as articles on key focus areas as identified under the overarching Communications Strategy. - 4.7.3 As part of the stakeholder engagement strategy, site tours have now begun with project team members attending on 25 February and Elected Members and Executive attending on 7 March 2022. - 4.7.4 A professional photographer was also engaged to take images of the build for use in future social media postings.
+- 4.7.1 Regular internal and external communications are underway across City of Salisbury's social media platforms and website. - 4.7.2 Exerts from the time lapse camera will also be used for future postings as well as articles on key focus areas as identified under the overarching Communications Strategy. - 4.7.3 A professional photographer has been engaged to take images of the build for use in future social media postings. - 4.7.4 As part of the stakeholder engagement strategy, multiple site tours have taken place with a range of stakeholders and a pop-up information stand hosted at Hollywood Plaza is also planned for May 2022.